wendywarren/ac-type/index.md

   - Place
   - Descriptive text

   I'll provide printed sheets of paper with a grid printed on them.
 These will be used to sketch layouts before building them.
 Sharpies, Fineliners and pencils will be best for this.
-Well use:
+We'll use:

   - Size
   - Weight